josephsurin/echo360-grabber/README.md

 For example, a filename_format of `<course_name> %dd-%mm-%yy %D %HH:%MM (<quality>).mp4` might produce `Linear Algebra 04-03-2019 mon 15:20 (HD).mp4`

 The `%N` sequence attempts to index the lecture, starting from 01.
 For example, a filename_format of `<course_name> - %N.mp4` might produce `Linear Algebra - 01.mp4`.
+Even if you use the `before` or `after` options, the `%N` sequence will try to calculate which lecture it is.
+For example, if you specify `after: 2019-04-03`, the first lecture grabbed might be the second lecture of the course, so the `%N` sequence will be replaced by `02`, not `01`.
 This should work, but might be buggy.

 One more thing to note with the filename format key is that it is used directly by aria2c.
 Because of this, you can specify directories and when the file is generated and fed into aria2c, it will automatically create the directory for you.
 For example, you might want to put `<course_name>/<course_name> - %N.mp4` as the filename format, which might produce `Linear Algebra/Linear Algebra - 01.mp4` and when read by aria2c, will create a directory named `Linear Algebra` and download the file into it as `Linear Algebra - 01.mp4`